 Even though, the large companies also have instances of money getting stuck in the receivables; however, for the small companies, the problem was more obvious.
 Many of the small companies faced this issue.

-One reason for sharply rising receivables over the years can be either the delayed payments by the customers.
-Most of the times, small companies act as suppliers to larger companies and these large companies have higher negotiating power over their suppliers.
-For every product, the large companies have many suppliers and as a result, many times, they resort to delaying payments to small suppliers to improve their working capital position.
+One reason for sharply rising receivables over the years can be the delayed payments by the customers.
+Most of the times, small companies act as suppliers to larger companies and these large companies have a higher negotiating power over their suppliers.
+For every product, the large companies have many suppliers and as a result, many times, they resort to delaying payments to small suppliers to improve their own working capital position.